lnx-search/lnx-book/src/getting_started/documents.md

 Docs can only be deleted via terms, it's up to you to make sure a given term is unique otherwise multiple docs can be deleted via this method.

+NOTE: This only works with fast fields, so it's a good idea to make a unique id or use the document_id via the `_id` field.

 ```
 DELETE /indexes/:index_name/documents
 ```